The Old Carpenter…

 happyalways

-Our life today is the result of our attitudes and choices we made in the past.
+Our lives today are the result of the attitudes and choices we made in the past and our karma-s/actions to implement them.

-Our life tomorrow will be the result of the choices we make today.
+Our lives in the future will be the result of the choices we make today and our present karma-s.

-This is a story of an elderly carpenter who had been working for a contractor for the past 43 years.
+This is the story of an elderly carpenter who has worked for a contractor for the past 43 years.
 He had built many beautiful houses, but now as he was getting old, he wanted to retire and lead a leisurely life with his family.
-So, he goes to the contractor and tells him about his plan of retiring.
+So, he goes to the contractor and tells him about his plan to retire.
 He would miss the paycheck each week, but he wanted to retire.
 They could get by.

-The contractor feels sad at the prospect of losing a good worker but agrees to the plan, because the carpenter had indeed become too fragile for the tough building work.
+The contractor feels sad at the prospect of losing a good worker but agrees to the plan because the carpenter has indeed become too fragile for the tough building work.
 But as a last request, he asks the old carpenter if he could build just one more house as a personal favor.

-The old man agrees and starts working, but his heart was not in his work anymore.
-He had lost the motivation towards work.
+The old man agrees and starts working, but his heart is not in his work anymore.
+He had lost motivation towards work.
 So, he resorted to shoddy workmanship and constructed the house half-heartedly.

 It was an unfortunate way to end a dedicated career.